Coronavirus Latest: President Donald Trump wants schools to reopen, rebukes Fauci's assessment | DW | 14.05.2020

 Updates in Universal Coordinated Time (UTC/GMT)

-00:05 Speaking to reporters, US President Donald Trump said he considers warnings about a hasty reopening from the country's top infectious disease expert and key coronavirus task force member, Anthony Fauci, to be "not acceptable," especially when it comes to schools.
+00:05 US President Donald Trump has said he considers warnings about a hasty reopening from the country's top infectious disease expert and key coronavirus task force member, Anthony Fauci, to be "not acceptable," especially when it comes to schools.

 "We're opening our country, people want it open,the schools are going to be open," Trump said.